loreleim/shopifyBaseTheme/README.md

 ## Theme Details

-Everything below shows up in the Customize > Theme settings > Theme details page.
+Admin Frontend: Customize > Theme settings > Theme details page

 Items will show up in accordion format in the admin.
 If you want an accordion to show up, you'll have to configure it in the settings_schema.json

 <details>
   <summary>settings_schema.json</summary>